ostinelli/gin.io/docs/application_files.md

 ###### ./config/initializers
 All of the `*.lua` files added here will be run as part of the initialization process.
 By default, it must contain an `errors.lua` file, a single entry point that defines all of the errors that your application can raise.
 More on errors can be read [here](/docs/errors.html).

+##### ./db

+This directory is used to namespace everything related to your databases.

+###### `db.lua`
+Your database connections can be defined here.
+Multiple database can be supported.
+The generated file contains an example on how to define a connection to a `mysql` database (currently, the only RDBMS database with a Carb ORM).
+Please refer to [models](/docs/models.html) for how to use this file.

+You may also consider setting connections to [Redis](http://redis.io/), [RabbitMQ](http://www.rabbitmq.com/) or other types of datastores.

+###### ./db/migrations
+This directory contains all of your SQL migrations.
+Read more about migrations [here](/docs/migrations.html).

+###### ./db/schemas
+This directory contains a Lua representation of the current schema of your SQL databases, after having run the migrations.

 ##### ./lib
 This directory may be used to put any library files you might need to require from your code.